Learnware-LAMDA/Learnware/examples/dataset_llm_workflow/README.md

 | PAVE (win/tie/loss)   | 6/3/0        | 3/0/6            | 9/0/0    | 6/1/2         | nan    | 0/3/6    |
 | Oracle (win/tie/loss) | 9/0/0        | 3/0/6            | 9/0/0    | 6/3/0         | 6/3/0  | nan      |

+As shown, PAVE achieves the highest average score across 9 tasks, even surpassing the large-scale model Flan-PaLM-540B.
+This demonstrates that our system, leveraging multiple models with fewer than 8B parameters, can outperform a single large-scale model in task-specific scenarios.
+Among learnware retrieval methods, PAVE performs best in 7 out of 9 tasks, tied with Oracle in 6.

+Furthermore, PAVE outperforming Best-single suggests that its effectiveness comes not from a single exceptionally strong model but from its retrieval mechanism and the collective strength of all candidate models.

 ### Math

+The table below shows the performance value of different methods or language models in math scenario.

 | User                          | Qwen2.5-7B   | Qwen1.5-110B   | Random   | Best-single   | PAVE   | Oracle   |
 |:------------------------------|:-------------|:---------------|:---------|:--------------|:-------|:---------|